-Chemnitz looks back at almost 875 years of history.
+Chemnitz looks back at 877 years of history.
 A small, medieval town centre grew to one of the first and most successful industrial cities in Germany during the 19th century – the “Saxon Manchester”.

 After the ravages of the Second World War and only a moderate development in the time of the socialist GDR Chemnitz turned into a worth living and likeable town with wonderful refurbished buildings and Gründerzeit houses, intriguing museums, but also a scenic location and a wide range of culture.
 “Ruß-Chamtz” (“Soot Chemnitz”) belongs to the past.
 The still existing legacy of industrial culture, that gave the town that nickname, makes Chemnitz unique today.